viktoriyabuter/battleship-automation/README.md

 # Battleship Automation 🎯

-Automation bot for the online **Battleship** game built with **Python** and **Playwright**.
+Automation bot for the online Battleship game built with Python and Playwright.
-The bot launches a browser, joins a match, waits for its turn, and automatically shoots at available cells using strategy.
+The bot launches a browser, joins a match, places ships automatically, selects a random player, waits for its turn, and shoots at available cells using strategy.

 ---